plone/Products.MasterSelectWidget/README.txt

 a MasterSelectWidget to control other fields.

 The MasterSelectDemo type includes a number of master and slave widgets in different configurations.

-It is disabled by default, but you may add and test it by checking the "implicitly addable" checkbox for it in the MasterSelectDemo entry in the portal_types tool.
+To enable the demo type go to portal_setup, hit the `Import` tab, select the `MasterSelectWidget demo` profile and click the `Import all steps` button at the bottom.

 Enjoy!